friendica/red/doc/Connectors.md

 The StatusNet connector may be used if you wish posts to appear on an OStatus site using an existing OStatus account.

-It is not necessary to do this, as you may 'follow' OStatus members from Friendika and they may follow you (by placing their own Identity Address into your 'Connect' page).
+It is not necessary to do this, as you may 'follow' OStatus members from Friendica and they may follow you (by placing their own Identity Address into your 'Connect' page).

 **Blogger, Wordpress, RSS feeds, arbitrary web pages**